Coal is a cornerstone Australian industry built on the efforts of hard working Australians with the majority in regional areas.

-Australian coal is in demand for both energy and steel making.
+Australian coal is in demand for energy, cement and steel making.

 Australian coal can also reduce emissions when compared to lower-quality coal from other exporters.

-Supplier reliability, proximity to key markets and good infrastructure availability puts Australia in a strong position to take advantage of growing demand from existing customers such as Japan, China, Taiwan and Korea as well as newer buyers such as Vietnam, the Philippines and Thailand.
+Supplier reliability, proximity to key markets and good infrastructure availability puts Australia in a strong position to take advantage of growing demand from existing customers such as Japan, China, India, Taiwan, South Korea and Europe as well as newer buyers such as Vietnam, Malaysia, the Philippines and Thailand.

 Coal mining in Australia is a sophisticated and hi-tech activity.